 You might imagine that sharks are some of the toughest animals in the oceans.
-Whilst this is true for some species, sharks do not materialise fully formed; they are more vulnerable to predation when they are young and small.
+Whilst this is true for some species, sharks do not materialise fully formed; they are quite vulnerable when they are young and small.
 This is especially true for species which reproduce by "oviparity" - laying eggs.
-As the mother does not watch over the eggs before they hatch, the young are extremely vulnerable to predators...
-But do these tiny embryos have some awareness of the treats around them?
+As the mother does not watch over the eggs before they hatch, the young are extremely exposed to predators...
+But do these tiny embryos have some awareness of the threats around them?
 And some way to defend themselves?
 New research shows us that they do!

 The brownbanded bamboo shark (Chiloscyllium punctatum) is an oviparous species living in the tropical Indo Pacific from China to Australia.
-The female lays her eggs on the ocean floor (known as the "substrate"), in shallow regions, like coral reefs.
+The female lays her eggs on the ocean floor, in shallow regions, like coral reefs.
 Whilst the female will often try to find a sheltered spot for the eggs, where they might be more difficult for predators to spot, she leaves them to develop on their own, without her protection.
 They hatch when they reach approximately 10–12 cm in length (Compagno, 1984).

 The embryos remain within their leathery egg case for up to five months, whilst they develop.
 As the juvenile sharks are unable to escape predators by swimming away at this point, they have evolved to be harder for predators to detect.
-The pigmentation patterns of the egg case offer it some camouflage and, as the egg case is sealed tight, there is no exchange of fluid which might allow predators to smell the embryos (Kempster et al, 2013).
+The patterns on the egg case camouflage it and, as the egg case is sealed tight, there is no exchange of fluid which might allow predators to smell the embryos (Kempster et al, 2013).

-However, during later embryonic stages, the bottom edge of the egg case starts to weaken and the seal opens.
-At this point predators are able to detect the embryos by "olfaction" (smell) and also by "mechanoreception" (detection of the displacement of caused by the near-term embryo moving).
+However, during the later stages of development, the bottom edge of the egg case starts to weaken and the seal opens.
+At this point predators are able to detect the embryos by "olfaction" (smell) and also by "mechanoreception" (detection of the displacement of water caused by the embryo moving).
 During the later stages of development, the embryos will begin to undulate their tail in order to circulate oxygenated sea water within the egg case.
 Clearly, this would massively increase their likelihood of detection by predators (Kempster et al, 2013).

 If you would like to learn more about shark embryos (and watch more adorable footage of sharks before they are born), you can check out Swimming in the Womb.